Polyfrost/OneConfig/README.md

 ![image](https://user-images.githubusercontent.com/67508414/172061081-7a32a139-d5c6-4f5a-907a-5af66deb799f.png)
 <br><br><br>

+## I WANT IT!!!

+We have initiated closed alpha testing for a small selection of inhouse OneConfig mods.
+You can gain access to these by boosting our [**Discord server**](https://polyfrost.cc/discord).
+(Note: the source code for most of these mods can be found on our GitHub.)

 ## License

 OneConfig is free and open-source.
 Except where noted otherwise (below and/or in individual files), all code is licensed under BOTH